-\\BIO 103 or a satisfactory score on the Alabama Community College System Biology Placement Exam is a prerequisite.
+\Valid Alabama Advanced EMT license and BIO201\\ with a grade of C or higher is required prior to entry into Paramedic level courses. \\BIO 103 or a satisfactory score on the Alabama Community College System Biology Placement Exam is a prerequisite to enrollment in BIO201.